assilbekov/react-query-simple/README.md

 ## Usage

-Get ready to use React Query hooks to cover all your needs
+Get ready to use React Query hooks to cover all your needs:

 ```
 import { simpleReactQuery } from 'react-query-simple';